 The New American Home project highlights the most modern advancements in building technology and design trends, including modern closet designs, by constructing a new home from the ground-up.
 This year marked the 35th edition in a series of cutting-edge exhibition homes sponsored by the National Association of Home Builders (NAHB).
 Once completed, the New American Home is registered as the official show home for the International Builders Show.

 The real key about this show is that everybody is only using the most modern products and building techniques.
-It’s meant to be state-of-the-art construction, state of the art energy saving.
-All the newest and greatest stuff,” Jerry Green, President and Owner, Orlando Closet Factory.
+It’s meant to be state-of-the-art construction, state-of-the-art energy saving.
+All the newest and greatest stuff,” Jack Green, President and Owner, Orlando Closet Factory.